The ban on the sale of raw flowers and leaves from cannabis varieties without narcotic properties is suspended.

 The interim judge of the Council of State, seized by traders in the sector, temporarily suspended the ban on marketing raw flowers and leaves of certain varieties of cannabis, even though their THC content is below 0.3 %.
 The judge noted that this threshold, below which the products are devoid of narcotic properties, is the one used by the regulations to authorise the cultivation, import, export and industrial and commercial use of certain varieties of cannabis.

-The Public Health Code (Article R. 5132-86) prohibits the production, manufacture, transport, import, export, possession, offer, transfer, acquisition or use of cannabis (plant, resin and derivatives).
-However, the same article provides that 'the cultivation, import, export and industrial and commercial use of varieties of cannabis without narcotic properties' may be authorised.
+The French Public Health Code (article R. 5132-86) prohibits the production, manufacture, transport, import, export, possession, offer, transfer, acquisition or use of cannabis (plant, resin and derivatives).
+However, the same article states that "the cultivation, import, export and industrial and commercial use of cannabis varieties with no narcotic properties" may be authorised.

-On the basis of this derogation, the ministerial order of 30 December 2021 authorised "the cultivation, import, export and industrial and commercial use of only those varieties of cannabis sativa L. with a delta-9-tetrahydrocannabinol (THC) content not exceeding 0.3 %".
-This THC threshold is therefore, under the public health code, the one below which cannabis varieties are devoid of narcotic properties.
+On the basis of this derogation, the Ministerial Order of 30 December 2021 authorised "the cultivation, import, export and industrial and commercial use of cannabis sativa L. varieties with a delta-9-tetrahydrocannabinol (THC) content of no more than 0.3 %".
+Under the Public Health Code, this THC threshold is the level below which cannabis varieties have no narcotic properties.

 However, the same ministerial order prohibits the sale to consumers of the flowers and leaves in their raw state of these same varieties, even if the THC content of these flowers and leaves is below the threshold of 0.3%.